Admin368/U-Byte_Blastoids/README.md

 2. Extract the Allegro Files To MinGW :
    - Copy "bin" , "inclde" and "lib" folders
-   - Pase To your installation of MinGW.
+   - Paste To your installation of MinGW.
      - commonly its located in C:\MinGW
      - or in you CodeBlocks Folder "C:\Program Files (x86)\CodeBlocks\MinGW".